 More than 60 professors, assistant professors and senior professors are currently working at this Faculty.
-Since 2000, they interdisciplinarily collaborate across departments that overcome the traditional separation of economics and business administration:
+Since 2000, they interdisciplinarily collaborate across departments that overcome the traditional separation of economics and business:

 - Applied Econometrics and International Economic Policy